ADEA/AADR/Colgate-Palmolive Co. Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute

 Dr. DePaola received his dental degree from the New York University College of Dental Medicine, followed by a Ph.D. in nutritional biochemistry and metabolism from the Massachusetts Institute of Technology.
 During his career in academic dentistry, he served as Dean of three dental schools: the University of Texas Health Science Center at San Antonio Dental School; the University of Medicine and Dentistry of New Jersey, New Jersey Dental School; and the Texas A&M University Baylor College of Dentistry.
 He was also President and Chief Executive Officer of the Forsyth Institute, an independent research organization.
 He was President of ADEA and of the American Association of Dental Research.
 Dr. DePaola received the ADEA Presidential Citation Award in 2003, the ADEA Distinguished Service Award in 2005, and the ADEAGies Foundation’s William J. Gies Award for Outstanding Achievement – Dental Educator in 2009.
 During his career Dr. DePaola published over 80 scientific articles and textbook chapters, edited two books and gave over 1,000 lectures in the United States and internationally.

-The DePaola Scholar will receive a $15,000 stipend to be used for tuition and fees for his or her participation in the ADEA Leadership Institute, with the goal of preparing for a leadership position in an academic dental institution.
+The DePaola Scholar receives a $15,000 stipend for tuition and fees for his or her participation in the ADEA Leadership Institute, with the goal of preparing for a leadership position in an academic dental institution.

 - Be a full-time member of a dental school faculty.